 Social Recruiting for agencies: The culture shock

-When I graduated, unsure what career to take, I chose recruitment because I “liked people and stuff” (I barely paraphrase).
-I imagined riveting, brilliant, leisurely interviews, in my nice suit and best corporate-humanistic self.
+When I graduated I chose recruitment, imaging riveting, brilliant, leisurely interviews, in my nice suit and HR-humanistic self.
 Revealing talent.
-Delving in psyches.
-Dignified, caring and quite brilliant to be honest, if I said so myself.
+Delving into psyches.
+Dignified, caring.
+Quite brilliant to be honest, if I said so myself.

 I had no idea recruitment was one of the most savagely salesy careers you could find.